-Intersectional feminism is a movement that recognizes that gender oppression is connected to other forms of oppression including, but not limited to, , racism, classism, xenophobia, colonialism, homophobia, transphobia, ableism.
+Intersectional feminism is a movement that recognizes that gender oppression is connected to other forms of oppression including, but not limited to, racism, classism, xenophobia, colonialism, homophobia, transphobia and ableism.
 This means that gender oppression is inseparable from these other issues.
-As an organization we strive for intersectionality and inclusivity in our work, in an effort to help survivors who are marginalized for multiple reasons, for instance racialized women who are also cash poor. .
-We hope to continually grow and change as an organization to accommodate more populations.
-Our aim is growth because we recognize that our services are not necessarily perfect or 100% inclusive.
-As a result we are open to suggestions by our service users.
+As an organization we strive for intersectionality and inclusivity in our work to better help survivors who experience multiple forms of marginalization.

-I feel as though a member of SASSL has been oppressive towards me/someone that I know, or that SASSL services are inaccessible to me.
+I am unsatisfied with SASSL’s services and/or have encountered problems with a member of SASSL and/or feel that SASSL services are inaccessible to me.
 What can I do about this?

 Your voice is important and you deserve to have your concerns taken seriously.
 There are several ways that you can contact SASSL to voice your concerns.

 NON anonymous ways of contacting SASSL: